willbuildtolast/timelottaryExperiment/README.md

 ### 2️⃣ Download the Repository

-1. Download everything in the Repository.
+1. Download every file in the Repository.

 ### 3️⃣ Set Up the Project in VS Code